 Coordinate and Facilitate the Fall Graduate Student Week of Orientation and Welcome

 The new GSADC assists the outgoing GSADC in coordinating the Week of Orientation and Welcome.
-The incoming GSADC serves as the primary coordinator and facilitator of WOW 2013.
+The incoming GSADC will serve as the primary coordinator and facilitator of WOW 2015.

 Facilitate the Chancellor's Graduate and Professional Student Advisory Board

 The Advisory Board is a selected group of graduate and professional students who advise the Offices of the Chancellor and Provost on major initiatives that impact the student experience on issues such as enrollment and retention, research and creative activity, student services, funding, diversity, international experiences, advising and others.
 The GSADC is responsible for managing the selection of new members for the board and administering its basic functions, including scheduling and facilitating board meetings twice per quarter and meetings of the board with the chancellor once each quarter.

 Answer Graduate Student Inquiries and Provide Referrals

 The GSADC receives inquiries from graduate students, both current and prospective, via e-mail, phone and in person.
 You will provide them with information and referrals as necessary.

 The GSADC may engage in the development of a project that promotes the welfare of graduate students at UC Davis.
 The project will be defined in consultation with the Dean of Graduate Studies.

 As GSADC, you will have the opportunity to meet with the dean of Graduate Studies on a regular basis.
 You will hold meetings with the dean to discuss issues and concerns of graduate students as well as to update the dean on your progress on related initiatives.